 3. Foods made with coconut oil provide more energy

-By choosing coconut oil over sugar, you’ll be keeping your blood sugar levels in check since it’s not metabolized into glucose.
-It gets converted directly into energy which is why it’s recommended as a healthy substitute for white sugar.
+Coconut oil offers a lot of energy.
+By choosing coconut oil, you’ll be keeping your blood sugar levels in check since it’s not metabolized into glucose.
+Instead, it is directly converted into energy, which is why it’s great as a healthy substitute for white sugar.

 4. The versatility of coconut oil

-You probably encountered this problem before: many desserts require liquid sugar which leaves you with no choice but to heat it, oxidizing it and releasing free radicals that are harmful to your health.
+You probably had this problem before: many desserts require liquid sugar which leaves you with no choice but to heat it, oxidizing it and releasing free radicals that are harmful to your health.